papimenon/docs/docs/pages/connect.md

 This document describes the main requirements and design principles of ACP.

+The current specification of ACP can be found [here](https://agntcy.github.io/acp-spec), ACP Software Development Kit can be found [here](https://agntcy.github.io/acp-sdk).

 ## ACP Requirements

 Agent Connect Protocol needs to formally specify the network interactions needed to address the following: